pomerium/pomerium/docs/docs/config-reference.md

 - Required
 - Example: `https://auth.corp.example.com/oauth2/callback`

-Redirect URL is the url the user will be redirected to following authentication with a third-party identity provider (IdP).
+Redirect URL is the url the user will be redirected to following authentication with the third-party identity provider (IdP).
 Note the URL ends with `/oauth2/callback`.
 This setting will mirror the URL set when configuring your [identity provider].
 Typically, on the provider side, this is called an _authorized callback url_.

 ### Allowed Email Domains

 ::: warning
-This setting will be deprecated with the upcoming release of authorization service module.
+This setting will be deprecated with the upcoming release of the authorization service.
 :::

 - Environmental Variable: `ALLOWED_DOMAINS`
-- Type: `[]string` (e.g. comma separated list of string)
+- Type: `[]string` (e.g. comma separated list of strings)
 - Required
 - Example: `engineering.corp-b.com,devops.corp-a.com`

 The allowed email domains settings dictates which email domains are valid for access.
-If an authenticated user has a domain email ending in a non-whitelisted domain, an error will be returned.
+If an authenticated user has a email ending in a non-whitelisted domain, the request will be denied as unauthorized.

 ### Proxy Root Domains

 - Environmental Variable: `PROXY_ROOT_DOMAIN`
-- Type: `[]string` (e.g. comma separated list of string)
+- Type: `[]string` (e.g. comma separated list of strings)
 - Required

-Proxy Root Domains specifies the domains that are allowed to proxy access from.
+Proxy Root Domains specifies the sub-domains that can proxy requests.
+For example, `httpbin.corp.example.com` would be a valid domain under the proxy root domain `corp.example.com`.
 If a proxy service attempts to authenticate a user from a non-whitelisted domain, an error will be returned.
-For example, `httpbin.corp.example.com` would be a valid domain under the proxy root domain `corp.example.com`.

 ### Identity Provider Name

 - Environmental Variable: `IDP_PROVIDER`
 - Type: `string`
 - Required
-- Options: `azure` `google` `okta` `gitlab` or `oidc`
+- Options: `azure` `google` `okta` `gitlab` `onelogin` or `oidc`

-Provider is short-hand-name of the built-in OpenID Connect (oidc) identity provider to use to authenticate user requests.
-To use a generic provider, set to `oidc`.
+Provider is the short-hand name of a built-in OpenID Connect (oidc) identity provider to be used for authentication.
+To use a generic provider,set to `oidc`.

 See [identity provider] for details.

 ### Identity Provider Client ID